 One of only four exhibits nationally, the Crayola Experience in Plano involves a multitude of artsy activities along with a two-story crayon-inspired Color Playground.
 Another section of the experience, the Stomp & Play area, features a giant air hockey table projected onto the floor.
+Read about more ways kids can go cray-cray at this popular spot.
 Tickets are $20.99 at the door or discounted $2 online. crayolaexperience.com/plano.

 This Frisco cafe lives up to its name, as kids can play on a paddled jungle structure while parents sip a cup of joe.
 The cafe also includes iPads with games for kids to enjoy.
 Admission is $5 for ages 1 and under, $8 for 2-year-olds and $10 for ages 3 and older. junglejoesfrisco.com.

 This Plano attraction features a two-story playground maze, bungee walls, zip-lines and more.
 Free for infants; $3.49 ages 1-2; $6.99 ages 3-18; $1 for those 19 and older. kidmania.com.